lmiori92/Car-CAN-Message-DB/Opel/Astra/H/MS-CAN/Display.md

 0x4000 / 0xC000: maybe related to the time it stays on the screen as well ??

-0x5000: used to change / address status labels (e.g. RDS, TP, REG...)
+0x5000: used to change / address status labels (e.g. RDS, TP, REG...).
+Interestingly pressing the buttons to change the label status generates single frame messages of 6 or 7 bytes and there seems not to be an obvious indexing.
+Is this perhaps enabling some sort of direct drawing?
+To be explored :-)

 1-byte: length of the display packet i.e. the data that comes after.